Nordegraf/plant-picture-library/_plants/malva_sylvestris.md

       description: Close up of flowers of Malva sylvestris
 ---

-This specimen grew on a small patch of dirt near a parking space close in front of the St.Vincentus Kliniken in Karlsruhe's Südweststadt.
+This specimen grew on a small patch of dirt near a parking space in front of the St.Vincentus Kliniken in Karlsruhe's Südweststadt.
 It is between 1m and 1.30m tall.
-The pedal shape and color and the singular green stem this ist most likely common mallow, malva sylvestris L.
+The pedal shape and color and the singular green stem indicate, that this is most likely malva sylvestris L., the common mallow.